aryputh/cpts-121-programming-assignments/README.md

 GPA Maximum (double)

 ### Programming Assignment 4 - Craps
 Write a program that plays a game of Craps, with wagering implemented.
+Required functions are listed below.
 **Required Functions**
 1. Prints out the game rules.
     - void print_game_rules (void)